 Who is Japan’s Supreme and Most Important God?

-But of course, in the real world, he is not Japan’s highest and most important god🙂 Then, who is the supreme?
+But of course, he is not Japan’s highest and most important god in the real world.
+Then, who is the supreme?
 Do you know that?

 The Answer: Amaterasu Omikami (天照大御神)

-One primary reason why Amaterasu Omikami is considered Japan’s supreme and most important god is that the deity is believed the ancestor god of the Imperial Family.
+One primary reason why Amaterasu Omikami is considered Japan’s supreme and most important god is that the deity is believed to be the ancestor god of the Imperial Family.

 Ise Jingu (伊勢神宮)

 By the way, Amaterasu Omikami is enshrined in the Naiku (内宮: inner shrine) of the Shinto shrine Ise Jingu (伊勢神宮) (Google Map) located in Ise City, Mie Prefecture, and the god is said to make any wish come true.